bobril/bobril.github.io/md/more-tutorials/07-hooks.md

 ```
 Another thing which is important to understand is that when we return function from effect hook, bobril use it as dispose function for component in which is the hook declared.
 So when this component is destroyed, bobril calls the dispose function and we have chance to clean stuffs.
 With useEffect we can actually achieve same behaviour like when using lifecycle methods in class components.
 UseEffect without dependencies is similar to postUpdateDomEverytime lifecycle.
 When using with empty array dependency we are de facto declaring postInitDom.
+The difference between hook and lifecycle is that effect hook is not synchronous.
 As said before with defining return function we define destroy lifecycle.

 ### useProvideContext
 Hook which is used for declaring context for children of component in which is hook declared.